The Dancing Water, the Singing Apple, and the Speaking Bird: Central America

 Four variants have been collected by Manuel José Andrade, obtained from sources in the Dominican Republic.
 The tales contain male children as the heroes who perform the quest to learn the truth of their birth.
 A later study by Hansen listed 12 Dominican variants.

 The tale type is also present in the folklore of Puerto Rico (amounting to 9 local versions), and of Panama.

 Anthropologist Elsie Clews Parsons recorded a tale from Martinica (L'arbre qui chante, l'oiseau qui parle, l'eau qui dort; English: "The singing tree, the talking bird, the sleeping water"), Guadalupe (De l'eau qui dort, l'oiseau dite la vérité; English: "About the water that sleeps, the bird that tells the truth") and Haiti (Poupée caca la: Trois sé [soeurs] la).
 The version from Guadalupe begins like Snow White (ATU 709), a mother's envy of her daughter's beauty, and continues as ATU 707.

-A version from Jamaica was collected by Pamela Colman Smith, titled De Golden Water, De Singin' Tree and De Talkin' Bird.
+Illustrator and writer Pamela Colman Smith published a Jamaican tale titled De Golden Water, De Singin' Tree and De Talkin' Bird.
+In this tale, three sisters are talking at night on their porch about their marriage wishes: the elder wishes to marry the king's baker to eat cakes; the middle one the king's cook to have nice things to eat, and the youngest the king himself.
+The king and his councillors are passing nearby and overhear their conversation.
+The next morning, the king sends for the three sisters and fulfills their marriage wishes, the youngest becoming the queen, to her elder sisters' jealousy.
+In time, the queen is pregnant and, when the king is away, she gives birth to triplets, two boys and one girl, which the queen's sisters take and cast in the water in a basket.
+When the king returns and, upon seeing no children, banishes her from the palace to the palace grounds, where people throw dish water at her.
+Back to the children, the basket stops by a sugar mill, where it is found by the bookkeeper and his wife.
+The couple raise the children; the brothers grow up, grow crops of corn and cane and become rich, buying a large house for themselves and their sister, who spends time at home.
+One day, an old woman pays them a visit and compliments the house, but it lacks the "De Golden Water, De Singin' Tree and De Talkin' Bird".
+The brothers quest for the objects and fail, the girl goes and prevails, rescuing her brothers and taking the objects with her.